-We are now taking bookings for COVID BOOSTER & FLU VACCINES.
-We have clinics available in January.
+We are still taking bookings for 18 + COVID BOOSTER VACCINES.
+We have a clinics available throughout January and February.

 Please contact the practice to book your appointment.

 If you would like to request an update to your vaccination record, please click on the following link:

 English patients will be able to access vaccination passes here:

 **PLEASE DO NOT ATTEND YOUR APPOINTMENT UNLESS ASKED TO BY A CLINICIAN **

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.

 Please assist our receptionists when you are asked for what may seem like personal details – the information is to help the doctor, nurse or healthcare assistant who is going to be dealing with your problem.
 All staff are bound by confidentiality protocols.

 A New Way of Operating during the COVID-19 Pandemic

 We’ve all had to adapt in the last 18 months – and that includes your local General Practice.